mjenior/mjenior.github.io/anaerobe/anaerobe.md

 5. Schubert AM, Sanini H, S& Schloss PD.
 (2015).
 Antibiotic-Induced Alterations of the Murine Gut Microbiota and Subsequent Effects on Colonization Resistance against Clostridium difficile. *MBio*. vol. 6 (4); e00974-15.

 6. Baker BJ, Sheik CS, Taylor CA, Jain S, Bhasi A, Cavalcoli JD, & Dick GJ.
 (2012).
 Community transcriptomic assembly reveals microbes that contribute to deep-sea carbon and nitrogen cycling. *ISME*. vol. 7 (10); 1962-1973.

+---

+I would love to talk to you about science!
+Find me on thr Anaerobe 2016 Whoova so we can meet up!